ariaandika/postro/abstraction.md

 layered architecture allow for generic operation performed on multiple protocol

-## Layer 1, Driver Layer
+## Layer 1, Io Layer

 here we only work with socket and buffer, no protocol specific here.

-driver layer provide `Socket`, `ProtocolDecode` and `ProtocolEncode`.
+this layer provide `Socket` and `BufferedSocket`

-`Socket` is a buffered reader and writer. `Socket` can be written with `ProtocolEncode` which provide type safe write instead of raw buffer, And `ProtocolDecode` to read with type safety from the socket.

-driver layer also provide common operation like runtime agnostic interface, tcp or unix stream socket, tls, and more.
+this layer also provide common operation like runtime agnostic interface, tcp or unix stream socket, tls, and more.

 ## Layer 2, Protocol Layer

-any server or client message type must implement `ProtocolDecode` or `ProtocolEncode` respectively.

-protocol connection can just hold a `Socket`, then safely send message to server.
+io read does not always read the entire message, its protocol specific to know, buffer wise, is the message is a complete message.

+this layer provide `ProtocolStream` which wrap `Socket`, `ProtocolDecode` and `ProtocolEncode`

+protocol must have general format for a single message, before decoded more specific message. in this layer, buffer are read until one message is found, then more specific message type can decode without performing any io call.

 # SQLX